Pinoy Family Recipes

 • Once the pork is tender, pour back the strained guava juice into the pot.
 Add 4 pieces of peeled gabi (taro) and let it simmer for a few minutes until the gabi starts to soften.

-• Add 1 bunch of snake beans (sitaw), 1 bunch of okra, and 3 green chilies to the pot.
+• Add 1 piece onion (quartered), 1 bunch of snake beans (sitaw), 1 bunch of okra, and 3 green chilies to the pot.
 Let it simmer until the vegetables are almost cooked.

 • Add 2 tablespoons of fish sauce and 2 tablespoons of sugar (optional, adjust to taste).
 Taste the broth and add salt if needed.